Saint Lucy: In popular culture

-A special devotion to St. Lucy is practiced in the Italian regions of Lombardy, Emilia-Romagna, Veneto, Friuli Venezia Giulia, Trentino-Alto Adige, in the North of the country, and Sicily and Calabria, in the South, as well as in the Croatian coastal region of Dalmatia.
+A special devotion to St. Lucy is practiced in the Italian regions of Lombardy, Emilia-Romagna, Veneto, Friuli-Venezia Giulia, Trentino-Alto Adige, in the North of the country, and Sicily and Calabria, in the South, as well as in the Croatian coastal region of Dalmatia.
 The feast is a Catholic-celebrated holiday with roots that can be traced to Sicily.
 On the 13th of every December it is celebrated with large traditional feasts of home-made pasta and various other Italian dishes, with a special dessert called cuccìa, made of wheatberries, butter, sugar, chocolate, and milk.
 The large grains of soft wheat are representative of her eyes and are a treat only to be indulged in once a year.
 In North Italy, Saint Lucy brings gift to children between 12 and 13 December.
 Traditionally a bouquet of hay is put outside of the house for Lucy's Donkey and food in the house for Lucy to refresh them after the long night bringing gifts to every kid.
 In small towns, a parade with Saint Lucy is held the evening of the 12th when she goes through the main streets of the town munching sweets and candy from her cart, always together with her donkey.

 A Hungarian custom is to plant wheat in a small pot on St. Lucy's feast.
 By Christmas green sprouts appear, signs of life coming from death.
 The wheat is then carried to the manger scene as the symbol of Christ in the Eucharist.

-In the Philippines, villagers from Barangay Sta.
+The day is celebrated in the Philippines as well.
+Villagers from Barangay Sta.
 Lucia in Magarao, Camarines Sur, hold a novena to St. Lucy nine days before her feast.
 A procession of the saint's image is held every morning at the poblacion or village centre during the nine days leading up to St. Lucy's Day, attracting devotees from other parts of the Bicol Region.
 Hymns to the saint, known as the Gozos, as well as the Spanish version of the Ave Maria are chanted during the dawn procession, which is followed by a Mass.
+In Barangay Sta.
+Lucia, Asturias town in midwestern Cebu, thousands of devotees used to visit her parish to celebrate and venerate her sainthood.
+Along with their veneration to her are the hope in faith that her Holy water is instrumental in channeling Almighty God's grace and blessings in the form of protection, purification and healing from illness particularly eye disorders to them as she is best known for being the Patroness Saint of the blind.

 The feast day is also commemorated in Barangay Sucad in Apalit Pampanga after the traditional nine-day novena, where a whole day celebration is observed through Eucharistic Masses, festivals and the procession of the religious sculpture of Sta.
 Lucia in the evening before the evening Mass.